 If Neapolitan pizza has your heart, be warmed by the imported, wood-fired oven—made from the stone and sand of Mt.
 Vesuvius—at this Fort Point hangout.
 When he opened Pastoral in 2014, chef-owner Todd Winer was only the second person in Massachusetts to be certified as an official pizzaiolo by the American branch of the Associazione Verace Pizza Napoletana, a trade organization that controls the designation of Neapolitan pizzas based on specific ingredients and cooking style.
 It definitely takes a certain skillfulness to properly pull off these soft and thin crusts, made for folding—and Winer has it in spades.
 Don’t sleep on his also-excellent Roman-style slices, which are thick, airy, and focaccia-like.
 And Winer is also in charge of the New York-style pies at Venice Pizza in Dorchester, a decades-spanning, briefly shuttered neighborhood landmark that he just reopened with his brother, Joshua.

 345 Congress St., Boston, 617-345-0005, pastoralfortpoint.com.

 Since its 2017 opening, technique-driven takes on rustic, wood-fired American cookery has been the hallmark of Prairie Fire’s menu.
-Naturally, that includes a quartet of excellent pizzas, including the standout Fennel Sausage, which comes out of the oven with just the right char to its ricotta-, fennel- and red onion-covered crust.
-There’s a new reason to check out the Brookline restaurant, though: There’s a new executive chef in Andrew Iacono, alum of Chicago’s legendary Alinea, as well as a redesigned interior to celebrate his arrival.
+Naturally, that includes a quartet of excellent pizzas, including the standout Fennel & Sausage, which comes out of the oven with just the right char to its ricotta-, fennel- and red onion-covered crust.
+The Brookline spot has quite an impressive chef behind it all: Executive chef Andrew Iacono is an alum of Chicago’s legendary Alinea.

 242 Harvard St., Brookline, 617-396-8199, prairiefirebrookline.com.